PCI Compliance: Everything You Need to Know

 Q: Is CardConnect a PCI compliant Gateway Service Provider?

 A: Yes.
 CardConnect is a PCI compliant Gateway.
-Every year, CardConnect engages in rigorous PCI DSS process to review and re-assess all data security measures.
+Every year, CardConnect engages in a rigorous PCI DSS process to review and re-assess all data security measures.
 As a result of the process, a ROC (Report of Compliance) is generated.
 A yearly Attestation of Compliance (AOC) document is available upon request.

 Q: Who is required to fill out a PCI SAQ document?